 You can set groups as open to anyone, private, or secret (that they don’t show up in search results).
 You can invite members to be Group Experts, people who are given a badge to highlight that they’re knowledgeable in a particular domain and can help and share quality info.

 What it lacks is an ability to charge for access, and as a social network there are distraction concerns and well as more worrying privacy issues.
 You’re also at the mercy of Facebook’s design tweaks and experiments.

 If you want to create a group to share and engage with others, and aren’t looking to pay or charge for access, Facebook’s massive user base and familiar feed should help you populate your community with active members.

-- Nearly 3 billion people already use Facebook
+- Free and nearly 3 billion people already use Facebook

 You can create a Facebook Group for free with your Facebook Account.